 Protocol for sampling including setting the context.
 Pfeifer_2015_Protocol_LAI_Measurements_V3.0

 Field recording sheet: here it is

 Protocols and templates for adding data to global database

 We have developed a template that makes the transfer of your data into the Global LAI Database as easy as feasibly possible.
+You just need to download the highlighted excel template file below to see all sheets.
 There are two options available to you:

 (Option A) You simply sort your plot images into plot folders and send them to us for processing using the Caneye software.
 Please enter metadata (yellow fields) into the templates in this excel file and save the DataFieldSheet as *csv and the TripIDSheet as *csv.
 Send both together with the image data sorted into folder to us (firstname.lastname@example.org) make the analyses possible without us asking too many questions: LAI_Template_Infos